-We manage your Local Government Pension Scheme (LGPS), which is a statutory funded defined benefit occupational pension scheme that has assets set aside and invested towards meeting the cost of our future pension promise to you.
-Scheme member benefits are defined in statute; however, your contributions are fixed nationally, therefore any funding shortfall must be met by the assets growing faster or the Council increasing their contribution.
-We owe a duty to the Council, residents of Ealing and other schemes' employers to invest wisely and minimise the contributions they have to make.
-Your benefits are guaranteed by law, although the government can choose to alter the benefit structure or your contribution to meet any funding shortfall.
-We also owe a duty to our 25,000 scheme members and society at large to invest sustainably, with human rights and the environmental risks and opportunities facing the Fund put at the heart of our investment philosophy.
+We operate the Local Government Pension Scheme (LGPS), which is a statutory funded defined benefit occupational pension scheme that has assets set aside and invested towards meeting the cost of our future pension promise to scheme members.
+Benefits are defined in statute and contributions are fixed nationally, therefore any funding shortfall must be met by the assets growing faster or the Council increasing their contribution.
+It is therefore important we maximise returns within acceptable risk parameters to minimise the contributions we have to make to the Pension Fund.

+Benefits are guaranteed by law, although the government can choose to alter the benefit structure or scheme member contribution to meet any funding shortfall.
+Investing sustainably remains front and centre of our investment philosophy.
+And we are paying close attention to consider where our investments pose environmental risks, but we also look for opportunities to contribute towards a net zero world. and society at large to invest sustainably, with human rights and the environmental risks and opportunities facing the Fund put at the heart of our investment philosophy.

-In spite of the pandemic Members of this Committee, as well as the Pension Board, each had four virtual meetings over the reporting year, working hard to ensure that the scheme benefited from 'business as usual' operations.
-We collectively have responsibility for the management and governance of the fund and reviewed a broad range of strategic issues, in addition to meeting and probing our service providers and some of our fund managers on their rolling three-year performance - against which we set them an out-performance target.
-The last valuation results show that the Fund's assets were sufficient to cover 91% of its accrued liabilities as at 31 March 2019, an improvement from 80% in 2016.
+Members of this Committee, as well as the Pension Board, each had four meetings over the reporting year.
+As usual we reviewed a broad range of strategic issues, in addition to meeting and probing our service providers and some of our fund managers on their rolling three-year performance - against which we set them an outperformance target.